rajachandra-thatipelli/git-training/README.md

 This is the perfect situation for using a mergetool,
 I suggest you [kdiff3](http://kdiff3.sourceforge.net/) which is free, open source and multi-platform.
+You can see in this [repository](https://github.com/vesparny/git-training/blob/master/.gitconfig) an example `.gitconfig` file where I configured a mergetool for you.

 ## Rebasing
 * [Basic reabasing](http://git-scm.com/book/en/v2/Git-Branching-Rebasing)